(Spoken on July 26, 1976.)

 These days we have various petty divisions created by human minds, such as differences of race, colour, gender and wealth, and superiorities and inferiorities of various kinds which bar the very effort at real education.
 Human prejudice has become the great obstacle in real culture, and it is futile to try to have real success in life or to enter into a field of real culture or universal amity as long as human barriers in the form of this prejudice persist.

 The educational career is one of utter self-sacrifice.
 Really speaking, you are becoming more and more divine in your nature when you become more cultured and educated.
-So your aim is external as well as internal, physical, vital, psychological, intellectual, spiritual, social and universal.
-You are going to realise finally, at the summit of your education, that you are a citizen of this universe, rather than of a clan or a country.
+So I conclude by saying your aim is external as well as internal, physical, vital, psychological, intellectual, spiritual, social and universal.
+You are going to realise finally, as the summit of your education, that you are a citizen of this universe, rather than of a clan or a country.